opendocsg/slw-judgments-backfill/2014_SGHC_221/report.md

 274    Relatedly, care must be taken to delineate between contractual obligations and fiduciary obligations.
 Though both curtail what an employee may do, the latter is far more onerous.
 To quote Lord Wilberforce in _New Zealand Netherlands Society “Oranje” Incorporated v Laurentius Cornelis Kuys and another_ [1973] 1 WLR 1126 at 1130: “A person ... may be in a fiduciary position _quoad_ a part of his activities and not _quoad_ other parts: each transaction, or group of transactions, must be looked at.”
 It is the improper usage of one’s position as a fiduciary to act contrary to the interests of one’s employer, and not just disloyalty or dishonesty in general by the employee, that constitutes breach of a fiduciary duty.

-275    A rough and ready guide to whether or not the imposition of a fiduciary obligation would be appropriate are the three characteristics identified by Wilson J (dissenting) in _Richard Hugh Frame v Eleanor Margaret Smith and another_ [1987] 2 SCR 99 at [60] which were cited with approval by the Court of Appeal in _Susilawati v American Express Bank Ltd_ [2009] 2 SLR(R) 737 at [41]:
+275    A rough and ready guide to whether or not the imposition of a fiduciary obligation would be appropriate are the three characteristics identified by Wilson J (dissenting) in _Richard Hugh Frame v Eleanor Margaret Smith and another_ [1987] 2 SCR 99 at [60] which were cited with approval by the Court of Appeal in _Susilawati v American Express Bank Ltd_ <span class="citation">[2009] 2 SLR(R) 737</span> at [41]:

  (1) The fiduciary has scope for the exercise of some discretion or power.